 Ciao ragazzi!
 Oggi vorrei parlarvi della mia amica Mary Osborne che ha appena completato il suo secondo romanzo!
 Vi ricordate Mary?
 L’anno scorso vi avevo presentato il suo primo libro, “Nonna’s Book of Mysteries”.

-Today I want to talk to you about my friend Mary Osborne who has just recently competed her second novel!
+Today I want to talk to you about my friend Mary Osborne who has just recently completed her second novel!
 Perhaps you remember Mary.
 Last year I told you about her first book, “Nonna’s Book of Mysteries”.

 Figuratevi, ci siamo conosciute all’università.
 Oltre ad essere una scrittrice, Mary e’ anche un’infermiera che abita e lavora a Chicago.
 Ecco una breve descrizione del suo nuovo libro; è un piccolo assaggio.